fuiwanted

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it computes the cross-venue spread between Kalshi and Polymarket for the same resolving question.
-It distinguishes itself from siblings like polymarket_arbitrage by focusing on cross-venue spreads, and from polymarket_edges which is single-venue.
-The verb 'compute spread' and resource 'same resolving question' are specific.
+The description clearly states the tool's purpose as cross-venue spread comparison between Kalshi and Polymarket for the same resolving question.
+It distinguishes from siblings like polymarket_arbitrage by focusing on two different venues.
+The two modes (topic shortcuts and explicit pairings) are clearly explained.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.